Lab Director

 Shara Rhagha Wardhan Balakrishnan

 earned his PhD in Electrical and Computer Engineering in June 2023.
 While in the Biological Control Lab, he developed new methods for decomposing nonlinear observable subspaces, using Koopman operator methods.
 He explored the application of these new methods for adjusting biomass and growth rate of Pseudomonads, using CRISPRi controllers.
-He is now the Chief Technology Officer and Co-Founder of AviAI.
+He is now the Chief Technology Officer and Co-Founder of Mithrl (AviAI).

 Ines Bilkic